rdallman/goserver/README.md

 and `gopherHandler` with something much more concise.
 Both should be one line.
 I've left this as an exercise for you, if you will carefully look at our `renderTemplate` method, the Handler methods should just contain a call to `renderTemplate`.
-Make sure to add `Title: "index"` to your `Page` in `indexHandler`, and to be very careful with your titles, since we're using that to render `title+".html"` in `renderTemplate()`.
+Make sure to be very careful with your titles, since we're using that to render `title+".html"` in `renderTemplate()`.

 __compile and run__ and make sure that both of your pages still work first, then move